Healthier Fudgy Pumpkins Brownies.

 For the Pumpkin filling:

-- 1½ cups of pumpkin puree (I used homemade, am sure store bought would work)
+- 1½ cups of pumpkin puree (I used homemade purée, but canned store bought Pumpkin purée would work just fine)

-- 1/3 cup of coconut sugar (my brown sugar substitute)
+- 1/3 cup of coconut sugar (brown sugar substitute)

 - 2 teaspoons of organic stevia (white sugar substitute)